zhangleiniu/zhangleiniu.github.io/content/autobiography/index.md

 One day, while reading about personality theories, I wondered: could people’s behaviors on social media correlate with personality traits?
 Could a program assess personality based on social media activity?
 Without much knowledge of machine learning, I stumbled upon a relevant problem.
 After some literature review, I discovered a research group at the Institute of Psychology, Chinese Academy of Sciences (CAS), working on this.
 I reached out to a professor there, who generously invited me to join their lab as a paid visiting student.

-I spent about two years at CAS, where I not only expanded my knowledge in psychology and machine learning but also met a Ph.D. student who shared many of the interests I had developed through my reading.
-In 2024, we got married.
+I spent about two years at CAS, where I deepened my understanding of psychology and machine learning.
+It was another truly fulfilling time in my life—I was financially independent, worked in a multidisciplinary team of kind and brilliant individuals, and pursued projects that genuinely interested me.
+During this time, I also met a new Psychology Ph.D. student who shared many of the interests I had cultivated through my reading.
+In 2024, she became my wife.

 ---